johndstein/abc-stringify/README.md

 Handles recursive objects.

-Handles `Error` objects and allows you to specify your own error replacer function.
+Handles `Error` objects and lets you specify your own error replacer function.

 Allows array replacers to either include or exclude keys.